Holly Willoughby wears wedding dress to watch Prince Harry and Meghan Markle get married

 Fellow ITV star Lorraine Kelly gave a running commentary on her thoughts of the ceremony and dress.

-Birds Of A Feather actress Linda Robson was also overwhelmed by the occasion.
+Loose Women stars Linda Robson and Stacey Solomon were also overwhelmed by the occasion.

 Sex And The City star Sarah Jessica Parker was also online from the US giving her thoughts on Meghan and Harry's very special day.